 Solar eclipse: No fair, only simple religious ceremony this time in Kurukshetra

-A simple religious ceremony was held on the banks of the Brahma Sarovar here on Sunday as the administration had decided not to hold a fair this time on the occasion of solar eclipse amid the coronavirus pandemic.
-The holy city had been placed under curfew till 4 pm on Sunday to prevent people from gathering on the banks of sacred sarovars in this district for taking a dip or holding any rituals on the occasion of solar eclipse.
+A simple religious ceremony was held on the banks of the Brahma Sarovar here on Sunday as the administration had decided not to allow any fair this time on the occasion of solar eclipse amid the coronavirus pandemic.
+The holy city had been placed under curfew till 4 pm on Sunday to prevent people from gathering on the banks of sacred sarovars in this district for taking a dip or holding any ritual on the occasion of solar eclipse.

-The seers reached holy Brahma Sarovar in the morning and a 'havan' was also performed.
-Rituals were held at the Ganga Ghat area of Brahma Sarovar.
-During usuak times, thousands of devotees from various parts of the country flock Kurukshetra on the occasion of the solar eclipse to take a dip in the holy ponds here and a grand fair is organised on the occasion.
-District Magistrate Dhirendra Khadgata said earlier that the administration had decided not to hold any fair this time.
-No congregation should be allowed at any religious place during this period anywhere in the district, he had ordered.
+During usual times, the Brahma Sarovar and Sannihit Sarovar here attract close to 10 lakh pilgrims on solar eclipse.
+A large number of devotees from various parts of the country flock Kurukshetra on the occasion of solar eclipse to take a dip in the holy ponds here and a grand fair is organised.

+District Magistrate Dhirendra Khadgata said earlier that the administration had decided not to allow any fair this time in view of the pandemic.
+Swami Gyananand, the head of Kurukshetra-based Global Inspiration and Enlightenment Organisation, and some seers reached the Subhadra Ghat on Brahma Sarovar at about 10 am and took a holy dip.

+The local priests were allowed to perform their rituals only at Sannihit Sarovar.
+A few scientists had also reached here with their equipment to study the solar eclipse.

+An annular solar eclipse, wherein the sun appears like a ring of fire, was visible from here.
+The annular phase began at 10.19 am and ended at 2.02 pm.

-Kurukshetra district has been sealed from all sides with barricading at the Brahma Sarovar, and adjoining sacred ponds, officials said on Sunday.
-People have been requested to observe rituals at home.
+While interacting with the religious leaders here via video conference, Haryana Chief Minister Manohar Lal Khattar said the 'anushthan' (religious ceremony) being performed at the banks of Brahma Sarovar would help in bringing peace and prosperity in the world, which is currently batting the COVID-19 pandemic.
+Kurukshetra district had been sealed from all sides with barricading at the Brahma Sarovar, and adjoining sacred ponds, officials said on Sunday.

-To ensure tight security, 52 'nakas' have been set up in Kurukshetra district with constant patrolling by the police.
-Earlier, the district magistrate had on Wednesday barred holding of the fair by imposing prohibitory orders under Section 144 of the CrPC with immediate effect.
-The provision bans the assembly of more than four persons.
-An annular solar eclipse, wherein the Sun appears like a ring of fire, is currently underway.
+People had been requested to observe rituals at home, they said.
+To ensure tight security, 52 'nakas' were set up in Kurukshetra district with constant patrolling by the police, the officials said.

 ALSO READ